An Analysis of the Cornell Supplemental Essays 2021-2022

 After working on multiple essays for each of your applications, you might be surprised to learn that you only have to write one supplemental essay for Cornell University.
 But it’s a big one!
 Your response must be as long as your personal statement.
-Cornell receives thousands of applications from students all over the world who all have unique stories to tell, so this part of the application is very important.
-Standing out isn’t easy, but it’s not impossible either, especially if you can impress the admissions officers through the Cornell supplemental essays 2020-2021.
+Cornell receives thousands of applications from students all over the world who all have unique stories to tell and has become even more competitive over the pandemic, so this part of the application is very important.
+Standing out isn’t easy, but it’s not impossible either, especially if you can impress the admissions officers through the Cornell supplemental essays 2021-2022.

 When you add Cornell as one of your schools in the Common Application, you have to pick one of the seven colleges within Cornell, instead of applying to the university as a whole.
 These are: